 Ensuring a proper assessment of the energy performance of windows when implementing the revised EPBD

-The implementation of the revised Energy Performance of Building Directive offers a unique opportunity to Member States to optimise the energy performance of national building stocks and thus to contribute to achieving the EU’s long-term decarbonisation objectives.
+The revision of the Energy Performance of Building Directive offers a unique opportunity to the European Commission to instruct Member States on how to optimise the energy performance of national building stocks and thus to contribute to achieving a zero-emissions building stock by 2050.
 Simply by way of a reviewed and more appropriate methodology to assess the energy performance of windows, major savings can be achieved across the EU.

 Why is it urgent to better evaluate windows’ performance?

 The main functions of windows and facades are to let daylight into buildings and to ensure a visual connection with the exterior.
 As elements of the building envelope, high-performance windows contribute to the insulation of the building and deliver energy savings.
 Moreover, the transparency of glazing offers a unique feature to windows, that is to manage solar energy that heats interior and minimizes energy demand.